ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 smuBundle.UngangPinGroup("Vcc");
 ```

-There is also a sequence style example available that showcases a complete working example of gangng SMU pin groups.
+There is also a sequence style example available that showcases a complete working example of ganging SMU pin groups.
 Refer to the [SMUGangPinGroup Example README](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/SMUGangPinGroup/README.md) for more details.
 This example is also installed on any system using STS Software 26.0 or later, under the following directory, `C:\Users\Public\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples\Sequence\SMUGangPinGroup`.